-In the last sermon, Dr. Lloyd-Jones elaborated on the qualities that make a good preacher.
-Now, he dives into an equally important discussion: how does a person know if he’s called to preach?
-Reading from Romans 10:14-17, he answers this question by reiterating the biblical definition of a preacher.
-He says, a preacher is one of God’s ordained ways to spread the Good News.
-For how can people believe without first hearing?
+In the sermon on Romans 10:14–17 titled “Called to Preach (2),” Dr. Lloyd-Jones elaborates on the qualities that make a good preacher.
+He dives into an equally important discussion: how does a person know if he’s called to preach?
+Reading from this passage, he answers this question by reiterating the biblical definition of a preacher.
+He says that a preacher is one of God’s ordained ways to spread the good news, for how can people believe without first hearing?
 But how does a person know if he’s being called?
 Dr. Lloyd-Jones says that person may feel a pressure they cannot shake, an inclination toward a certain notion.
-Second, he says that the person must feel a burden; a burden for the souls of men and women.
+Second, he says that the person must feel a burden for the souls of men and women.
 It is not enough for a man to want to speak in front of the congregation.
-No. This person must also care deeply about the spirits of those he ministers to.
-Lastly, in accordance to the person’s burden for the souls of men and women, the man must be willing to preach the Gospel.
+This person must also care deeply about the spirits of those to whom he ministers.
+Lastly, in accordance with the person’s burden for the souls of men and women, the man must be willing to preach the gospel.
 He must live for it, Dr. Lloyd-Jones says.
-He must be willing to preach the facts of the Good News: Christ’s redemptive death on the cross, and the incredible salvation that comes through faith.
+He must be willing to preach the facts of the good news: Christ’s redemptive death on the cross and the incredible salvation that comes through faith.

 About Dr. Martyn Lloyd-Jones